carterbrooks/GoogleFormToFilemaker/readme.md

+# Note: This code is currently outdated.
+It was written for the beta version of the Filemaker Data API, and needs to be rewritten to match the current release version.

 # Google Form to Filemaker

 Google Sheet compatible javascript function for posting to Filemaker Server using http, on a form submit.
 The function is designed to be installed and used in the Google Sheet the Google Form is using to collect responses.